Chinese armour: Ming dynasty (1368–1644)

 Although armour never lost all meaning during the Ming dynasty, it became less and less important as the power of firearms became apparent.
 It was already acknowledged by the early Ming artillery officer Jiao Yu that guns "were found to behave like flying dragons, able to penetrate layers of armor."
-Fully armoured soldiers could and were killed by guns.
+Fully armoured soldiers could be and were killed by guns.
 The Ming Marshall Cai was one such victim.
 An account from the enemy side states, "Our troops used fire tubes to shoot and fell him, and the great army quickly lifted him and carried him back to his fortifications."
 It is possible that Chinese armour had some success in blocking musket balls later on during the Ming dynasty.
 A composite shield made of several layers of material known as the Duo Qian Fang Pai (Lead-catching defence shield) was specifically designed to stop bullets.
 According to the Japanese, during the Battle of Jiksan, the Chinese wore armour and used shields that were at least partially bulletproof.
 Frederick Coyett later described Ming lamellar armour as providing complete protection from "small arms", although this is sometimes mistranslated as "rifle bullets".